 Always Pack Them in Your Carry-On

-It sounds counterintuitive, but your carry-on is significantly safer.
-Why?
-Because you control the context.
-If an agent flags your bag for a manual search, you are standing right there to politely answer questions, show the packaging, and provide your lab results.
+Your carry-on is significantly safer because you control the context.
+If an agent flags your bag for a manual search, you are standing right there to politely answer questions, show the hemp-derived mark on packaging, and provide your lab results.

 Avoid Checked Luggage